11 High-Ceiling Decorating Ideas For Your Home

 8. Guide the eye upward with art

-You might be used to hanging art at eye level, but living in a home with high ceilings means you might need to change your strategy.
+Incorporate art into your high ceiling wall décor strategy – they’re not solely for exploring your outdoor green thumb.
+You might be used to hanging art at eye level, but living in a home with high ceilings means you might need to go about it in a different way.
 Go for larger paintings or even a tapestry to draw the eye higher and dress up the empty space.
 You could choose a gallery-style wall or pick a focal piece and then place all the other paintings around it.
 Don’t forget to mix it up a bit by adding sculptures or other figurines for a balanced look.

 9. Hang plants from the ceiling

-To make good use of the ceiling space, why not hang a plant or two?
+Plants can be one the best high ceiling décor ideas to explore.
 Doing so will not only add a pop of color regardless of the season, but it will also make the room more friendly.
 Hanging plants are the most popular choice for this sort of setup.
 The Boston fern and String of pearls are among the most popular plants in this category.

 10. Turn the upper space into a loft